 - may perform hook turns at intersections unless prohibited by sign posting.

 - can cycle two abreast but not more than 1.5 metres apart.

 - can overtake two other riders who are cycling side-by-side.

 - can travel in a Bus Lane, Tram Lane, Transit Lane or Truck Lane but not in a Bus Only Lane

 - can ride to the left of a continuous white edge line.

 - may overtake on the left of stopped and slow moving vehicles.

-Bike riders can also ride in the middle of the lane, they do not have to ride as far left as possible.
+Riders are often told to cycle to the left of the lane, however that isn't the law.
+Riders can cycle in the middle of the lane.
 The laws states "On a single lane road all vehicles must drive as close to the left as practicable," which applies to both cars and bikes.
 On a multi lane road, bike riders can occupy the middle of the lane.

 Bike riders can ride in bus lanes and is often a way to avoid the heavy flow of traffic.
 However if a sign appears with the words “Bus-only lane” the lane must be vacated.